-The Qikiqtaaluk Corporation (QC) is a wholly owned Inuit birthright development corporation with the purpose of providing employment and financial opportunities for Inuit in the Qikiqtani region.
-QC strives to be a major contributor to all sectors of the Nunavut economy, including fisheries, retail operations, property development and management as well as servicing the emerging mining and resource development sector
+Qikiqtaaluk Corporation (QC) is a wholly owned Inuit birthright development corporation created by the Qikiqtani Inuit Association.
+QC strives to be a major contributor to all sectors of the Nunavut economy, focusing primarily on fisheries, retail operations, property development and management, but also in servicing the emerging mining and resource development sector.

 QIA wishes to ensure complete Inuit participation in the implementation of the Nunavut Agreement.
 As such, QIA has implemented an open and accountable process for considering qualified candidates.
 Please note that a criminal records check may be required for appointments/nominations.

 Please submit a detailed resume and cover letter, in Inuktitut or English, stating which position you are applying for, and demonstrating your skills and experience to: